MilianCode/banking-system/README.md

 # banking-system
-Now it's finally done and fully working project | Maybe in future I will improve it with some new functionality | It uses MySQL server to save data
+Now it's fully working project |
+I am still working on it, adding tests and make code more clearly | It uses MySQL server to save data